 Hallelujah to the men who are now being called upon to account for their heinous actions and stand in their own dark shadows: accountable, ashamed, and regretful.

-They’re the only ones who know the true measure their sincerity, but I salute any truth which arises from their divine souls and causes them to act differently.
+They’re the only ones who know the true measure their sincerity, but I salute any truth which arises from divine souls and causes them to act differently.

 Can we see that sexual harassment, violence, and violation are societal issues (in addition to criminal in many cases)?